loopbackio/loopback-next/packages/openapi-spec/README.md

 # Tests

-run 'npm test' from the root folder.
+run `npm test` from the root folder.

 # Contributors